BM-Daniel/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

 ## Background Context

 The Webstack debugging series will train you in the art of debugging.
-Computers and software rarely work the way we want (thatâ€™s the â€œfunâ€ part of the job!).
+Computers and software rarely work the way we want (that's the "fun" part of the job!).

 Being able to debug a webstack is essential for a Full-Stack Software Engineer, and it takes practice to be a master of it.